Mattio-cmd/nvim/README.md

 ```
 PlugInstall
 ```
-NOTE: If you plan to also use coc  you also need to install ```nodejs``` first.
+NOTE: If you plan to also use coc  you need to install ```nodejs``` first.
 Otherwhise you are going to get and error every time you open neovim.

 ##  Important remaps
 - ```Control + h, j, k or l``` will serve as the movement keys for splits in normal mode.